-Students joining us on Summer Breaks ask us lots of questions in the build-up to the events.
+Students joining us on the Subject Insight Residential ask us lots of questions in the build-up to the events.
 We’ve answered the most frequently raised queries here.

 Who will be there?

-What will I do at the BU Summer Break?
+What will I do at the Subject Insight Residential?

 What should I bring?

-For residential places you will need adequate clothing for four days and three nights whilst at the Summer Breaks.
-These can be casual and should also include items suitable for sporting activities.
+You will need adequate clothing for three days and two nights whilst on the Subject Insight Residential.
+These can be casual and should also include items suitable for sporting or yoga activities.
 The cost of all activities, meals and accommodation are covered by the scheme, but you may wish to bring a small amount of money to buy anything extra.
-We suggest you bring no more than £40 as spending money.
+We suggest you bring no more than £30 as spending money.

 This is just a guideline and there may be other items you need to bring...